sidmulajkar/perosnal-blogs/databases-how-do-we-know-its-the-right-one.md

----
-title: "Databases!
-How do we know it's the right one? "
+# Databases!
+How do we know it's the right one?

-categories: [factors, vertical scaling, horizontal scaling, data-structure, database, sidsblog]
-tags: [factors, vertical scaling, horizontal scaling, data-structure, database, sidsblog]
+> factors, vertical scaling, horizontal scaling, data-structure, database, sidsblog

-date: 2021-12-23T17:26:04+05:30
-description: "This tutorial will help you understand what factors to consider before the selecting the database."
+> This tutorial will help you understand what factors to consider before the selecting the database.
-author: Siddhant Mulajkar
-draft: false

 ---